replicatedhq/help-center/content/api/replicatedctl/replicatedctl_app-release_apply.md

   -h, --help                 help for apply
   -q, --quiet                Only display task ID
       --raw                  Raw JSON stream
-      --sequence int         Apply releases up to and including specified sequence (0 for all) --template string      Format the output using the given Go template
+      --sequence string      Apply releases up to and including specified sequence.
+Leave empty for all.
+      --template string      Format the output using the given Go template
 ```